brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 }
 ```

 You can see the full solution in action [here](https://godbolt.org/z/hvqra8M7K).
-It has now ballooned to... still not 50 lines of code:
+It has now ballooned to... all of 50 lines of code (with the new logic to support `skip_serializing_if` highlighted):

 ```cpp
 template <auto V> struct Derive { };